FAQs about Lymphedema

 The risk of developing lymphedema varies based on individual circumstances including general health and method of lymph node removal.
 There is a low risk of lymphedema when you have a sentinel lymph node biopsy where one or just a few lymph nodes are removed from the armpit area to check for cancer.
 The risk increases with an axillary lymph node dissection.
 This procedure removes a greater number of lymph nodes that may have cancer.
 Radiation treatment can also increase the risk of lymphedema.1,4

-The lifetime risk of developing lymphedema for breast cancer patients is 15-25%.
-For those who have surgery using sentinel node techniques, and have no subsequent radiation, the risk goes down to about 6%.1
+The lifetime risk of developing lymphedema for breast cancer patients is 15-25 percent.
+For those who have surgery using sentinel node techniques, and have no subsequent radiation, the risk goes down to about 6 percent.1

 Does lymphedema come back?

 Lymphedema can develop or reappear months or even years after treatment.5 The primary risk for developing lymphedema is in the first year after surgery and radiation therapy.
-By then, 90% of all cases will have appeared.
-That number goes up to 95% after 3 years.
+By then, 90 percent of all cases will have appeared.
+That number goes up to 95 percent after 3 years.
 Minimal risk remains after that.
 Vigilance in daily care, taking precautions, and remaining under surveillance can minimize long-term risk for later development of lymphedema.1

 Do my emotions play a role?